Add to your test

 With our easy at home stool kit, you'll have your faecal elastase levels in days, tested in an accredited lab and reviewed by a doctor.

 Pancreatic enzyme problems are not common if you're otherwise in good health.
-However, there are certain groups who are at higher risk of pancreatic exocrine insufficiency:
+The causes of pancreatic exocrine insufficiency include:

 Your pancreas releases enzymes that help you digest your food.
 We can check the ability of your pancreas to release these enzymes by measuring the levels of elastase in your stool.